arafat-hasan/LexiClass/README.md

 # LexiClass

-**Production-ready, extensible document classification toolkit** with modern ML capabilities and plugin architecture.
+**Extensible document classification toolkit** with modern ML capabilities and plugin architecture.
 Choose from 11+ pre-built plugins or create your own.

 **Version:** 0.3.0 | **License:** MIT